DmetriWolf/versioning/README.md

 ```
 ####Varying Operations

+The following functions allo you to combine multiple versions in different ways.
+You can add as many as you want, but you need to provide a name for this new version, unlike the other functions.

 #####Umbrealla

 Umbrellas are versions that switch on all of the sub versions when they're active.
 It is therefore recommended that you do not use version statements with an umbrella version, rather, switch them on at build to switch on groups of versions.
 An example would be if you had debug code for various input devices under debug(mouse) debug(keyboard) debug(microphone) then you'd make an "input" debug umbrella that you could switch on when you build to switch on all your input debug code.
 ```D
 mixin(Version("u","Umbra","parasol","umbrella","raincoat")); //or